oracle/weblogic-deploy-tooling/documentation/4.0/content/userguide/tools/discover.md

 in the model without being encrypted.
 Oracle strongly recommends that you do not use this feature since not only will it result in passwords being stored in clear text in the model but also may result in passwords in the WDT log files.
 {{% /notice %}}

+When discovering the `XACMLAuthorizer` or the `XACMLRoleMapper`, WDT analyzes the XACML documents to try to determine the policy or expression from which the XACML was generated.
+If this succeeds, the model will contain that policy or role.
+If not, the XACML document will be added to the archive file and a reference to that document will be added to the model instead.

 #### Discovering the default administrator user name and password